 The signs for spoiled pork chops are pretty much the same as for all spoiled pork cuts.

-Depending on the type of bacteria present, there may be a slimy and sticky layer on the meat.
+Depending on the type of bacteria present, there may be a very slimy texture and sticky layer on the meat.
 And, as I’ve mentioned, the fat or marbling will also become less white and turn yellow or gray.

 How To Tell If Pork Is Bad After It Has Been Cooked

-Now, just because the pork meat or chops have been cooked, doesn’t mean that they cannot spoil anymore.
+Now, just because the pork meat or chops have been cooked doesn’t mean that they cannot spoil anymore.

 In fact, once the meat has been exposed to heat, it is at even more risk of spoiling.

 Cooked pork will only last between 3-5 days inside the fridge.
 And even that timeframe is pushing it.
 You have to perfectly store the meat to ensure it doesn’t get exposed to bacteria through cross-contamination.
-And even then the bacteria already present can rapidly multiply if the pork isn’t stored at consistently cold temperatures.
+And even then, the bacteria already present can rapidly multiply if the pork isn’t stored at consistently cold temperatures.

 Now, how do you know if cooked pork is still fine to eat?